spacemeshos/testnet-guide/FAQ/testnet_faq.md

 ## My node is synced.
 How long before I get rewards?

-It can take up to 48 hours (2 testnet epochs) after syncing for your first smeshing rewards to come in.
+It can take up to 48 hours after syncing for your first smeshing rewards to come in.

 ## Is there a way to build a node using command-line?

 Yes.
-We have a [CLI full-node](https://github.com/spacemeshos/go-spacemesh) and [CLIWallet](https://github.com/spacemeshos/cli-wallet). and you can join the testnet using them instead of with the Spacemesh App.
-Please be aware that these products are designed for users who are comfortable working with command line.
+We have a [CLI full-node](https://github.com/spacemeshos/go-spacemesh) and [CLIWallet](https://github.com/spacemeshos/cli-wallet), which is another way to run a Spacemesh full node instead of the Spacemesh App.
+Please be aware that this method is designed for users who are comfortable working with command line.
 If you have any questions about running a node via the CLI then please hit up the #cli channel on our discord.

 ## How do I report an issue?